 Introduction

-All stakeholders in the food system require to make food decisions.
-However, concerning , this statement is even more true, as traceability itself is based on sharing of data knowledge.
-Furthermore, supporting robust traceability systems has gotten increasingly difficult in an interconnected environment where the chain is growing increasingly complex.
+All stakeholders in the require information to make decisions.
+However, concerning , this statement is even more true, as traceability itself is based on sharing of knowledge.
+Furthermore, supporting robust traceability systems has gotten increasingly difficult in an interconnected where the chain is growing increasingly complex.
 As a result, value chains lack precise traceability, potentially resulting in food safety risks.
 Despite the challenges, the innovative approach of digital technologies seems to be promising in resolving traceability issues in the value chain.

 The traceability imperative

--> Traceability can be defined as the ability to identify and trace the history, distribution, , and application of a .
+-> Traceability can be defined as the ability to identify and trace the history, distribution, , and application of a product.
 [1]

 -> Traceability is dependent on data and information relating to the product being collected, documented, and communicated across the value chain and amongst the various actors.
 [2]

--> Value chains very often lack traceability, resulting in decreased food and food safety.
+-> Value chains very often lack traceability, resulting in decreased food quality and food safety.
 [1]

 What are the benefits of digital traceability?